 Within the United States, Boston University’s campus is perhaps the best integrated, with a regional mass transit system.
-The Charles River Campus is organized along the MBTA’s B Line with nine campus stops along Commonwealth Avenue.
+The Charles River Campus is organized along the MBTA’s B Line with eight campus stops along Commonwealth Avenue.
 Students can take the B Line to class, into the city, or to nearby universities.
 The C and D lines serve South Campus.
 Boston’s mass transit network extends beyond its subway and trolley system with four bus lines that serve the Charles River Campus.
 The MBTA’s Silver Line serves the Medical Campus, which also has eight bus routes.
 These bus lines connect the University with twelve neighboring communities.
 The University offers a T-Pass subsidy program, which provides discounts for bus, subway and commuter rail.
 Monthly T-Passes are available with pre-tax dollars for faculty and staff on the CRC through the Employee MBTA Pass Program, and on the BUMC campus, through the BUMC Parking and Transportation Office.

 In September 2004 the University established the Boston University Shuttle “The BUS,” an intercampus shuttle service between the Charles River Campus and the Medical Campus incorporates 13 stops.
 The BUS provides service to 11,000 students, faculty, daily or 1.9 million riders a year.
 Service has continuously been upgraded with buses added, and hours extended, including late night and evening shuttle service along the Charles River Campus.
 The BUS operates on a daily basis and has real time tracking available on mobile devices.
 The MIT shuttle bus provides a link between the Charles River and MIT campuses.

 Boston University is continuously improving its efforts to be a bicycle friendly campus.
 Between September 2008 and December 2009, BU increased its bicycle storage capacity by 137% to 3,579 spaces including bicycle cages in Warren Towers and 33 Harry Agganis Way, which totaled 525 spaces.
 The Charles River Campus features Boston’s first bike lanes.